thomash-acinq/bolts/12-offer-encoding.md

     `payment_preimage` that will be given in return for payment.
   - MUST set (or not set) `send_invoice` the same as the offer.
   - MUST set `offer_id` to the id of the offer.
-  - MUST specify exactly one signature TLV: `signature`.
+  - MUST specify exactly one signature TLV element: `signature`.
     - MUST set `sig` to the signature using `node_id` as described in [Signature Calculation](#signature-calculation).
   - if the chain for the invoice is not bitcoin:
     - MUST specify `chain` the invoice is valid for.